UST-QuAntiL/QuantumTranspiler/README.md

 The framework can be started in different ways that are explained in the following.

 ### Docker
-The recommended way to setup the framework is by using docker_compose.
+The recommended way to setup the framework is by using docker_compose to start the webapp on port 8080.
 ```bash
 docker-compose up
 ```